 A control unit to provide either a local or remote communication path between 2260 Display Stations and the data processing system channel interface.
-Remote transmission is over leased or private voice-grade lines to a System/360 or /370 via a 2701 Data Adapter Unit or 3705 Communications Controller.
+Remote transmission over leased, private voice-grade lines may be to a System/360 or /370 via a 2701 Data Adapter Unit or 3705 Communications Controller or ICA.
 (The 3705 supports the 2260 in emulation mode only.)

 Direct data transfer to and from the data processing system is performed at 2560 cps.